grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 2. **Jupyter notebooks don't allow for fine-grained output control.**
-   A [feature of Rmarkdown](https://yihui.org/knitr/options/#text-results) which I'm missing in the Jupyter world is to decide for each cell if I want to hide the input, the output or both.
+   A [feature of Rmarkdown](https://yihui.org/knitr/options/#text-results) that I'm missing in the Jupyter world is to control for each cell if I want to hide the input, the output or both.
    This is extremely helpful for generating publication-ready reports.
-Like that I don't have to scare the poor molecular biologist who reads my report with 20 lines of `matplotlib` code but can rather show the plot only.
+Like that, I don't have to scare the poor molecular biologist who is going to read my report with 20 lines of `matplotlib` code but can rather show the plot only.

 3. **Multi-step analyses require chaining of notebooks**.
-Clearly, in many cases it makes sense to split up the workflow in multiple notebooks, potentially switching between R and python between them.
+Clearly, in many cases it makes sense to split up the workflow in multiple notebooks, potentially alternating programming languages.
    [Bookdown](https://bookdown.org/) and [jupyter book](https://jupyterbook.org/intro.html)
-   have been developed to this end and allow the integration of multiple Rmarkdown or jupyter notebooks respectively into a single "book" document.
+   have been developed to this end and allow the integration of multiple Rmarkdown or jupyter notebooks respectively into a single "book".
 I have
    [used bookdown previously](https://github.com/icbi-lab/immune_deconvolution_benchmark/)
-   and while it is great in principle, I wasn't completely satisfied:
+   and while it made a great report, it was not entirely satisfying:
    It can't integrate jupyter notebooks, there's no HPC support and caching is ["handy but also tricky sometimes"](https://bookdown.org/yihui/rmarkdown/r-code.html):
    It supports caching individual code chunks, but it doesn't support proper cache invalidation based on external file changes.
-I therefore kept re-executing the entire pipeline most of the time.
+I, therefore, kept re-executing the entire pipeline most of the time.

-## Fixing notebooks and creating a data science workflow
+### Fix reproduciblity by re-executing notebooks from command-line in a conda environment

+In his [excellent post about notebooks], Yihui Xie advocates to re-execute every notebook from scratch in linear order, opposing the heavy critizism jupyter notebooks received for containing hidden states.

+### Hide outputs in Jupyter notebooks by using a _nbconvert_ preprocessor

+### Use Nextflow to orchestrate multi-step analyses and automate caching

+### Deploy reports on GitHub pages

+Github pages serves as a single point of truth.
+No more emailing of reports.

 With the following points I address the current limitations of notebooks and address the challenges mentioned initially: